 I hope you can see in this one example why I chose to buck tradition with my student writers.

 I hope you disagree with the person who said this particular narrative in particular “took away” from the essay.

 I hope, instead, you hear his voice and how this book will forever be marked in his mind and heart.

 The next paragraph shifts the paper back to digging into the text.
 For anyone who read this book, I was particularly moved by his zooming in on Ty’ree, who is not the narrator and therefore perhaps a less obvious focus.

-Throughout the 2-3 months of reading they engaged in (when I say 2-3 months, I mean 4 days/week from beginning of November to mid-January, skipping winter recess and I never assign homework), and the weeks it took them to write (mid-January-March, depending on when they started), I didn’t grade a single thing.
+Throughout the 2-3 months of reading they did (when I say 2-3 months, I mean 4 days/week from beginning of November to mid-January, skipping winter recess– and I never assign homework), and the weeks it took them to write (mid-January-March, depending on when they started), I didn’t grade a single thing.
 But I gave tons of feedback.
-I was worried my grade-hungry students would get angry and lost motivation but they were like, “no, I can tell I’m growing.” 😍
+I was worried my grade-hungry students would get angry and lose motivation but they were like, “no, I can tell I’m growing.” 😍